Chart Color Schemes

 Regents Park features high concentrations of family households, with a fairly typical median household size

 Family households constitute 84.0% of all households, including 42.0% couples with children, 24.8% couples without children, and 16.0% single parent families.
 Non-family households account for the remaining 16.0%, with lone person households at 13.5% and group households comprising 2.6%.
-The median household size is 3.0 people, which aligns with the Greater Brisbane average.
+The median household size is 3.0 people, aligning with the Greater Brisbane average.

 Frequently Asked Questions - Households